Alex Bregman Player Props: Astros vs. Rangers

-Alex Bregman -- batting .256 with a double, two home runs, nine walks and six RBI in his past 10 games -- will be in action for the Houston Astros versus the Texas Rangers, with Martin Perez on the hill, on April 14 at 8:10 PM ET.
+The Houston Astros and Alex Bregman, who went 1-for-4 last time out, take on Jon Gray and the Texas Rangers at Minute Maid Park, Saturday at 7:10 PM ET.

-He racked up three RBI (going 1-for-3 with a home run and two walks) in his last game against the Pirates.
+He had a one-hit performance in his previous game (1-for-4) against the Rangers.

 Alex Bregman Game Info & Props vs. the Rangers